pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-cli/index.md

 Feel free to take a look at these files.

-## Running the node (CLI)
+## Running the node

-Now you can start the node and sync with the testnet.
-This may take several hours:
-First, open the command line interface in your computer.
-Then:
+Now you can start the node and sync with the network.
+Run the following command in the Terminal:

 {% tabs start %}